antbono/hni/README.md

 # Human NAO Interaction (HNI)

-This package is part of the [Open Access NAO](https://github.com/antbono/OAN) framework.
+This package provides the user with some very useful capabilities for HRI experimentation with the NAO v6 robot.

-It provides the user with some very useful capabilities for HRI experimentation.
+It is part of the [Open Access NAO](https://github.com/antbono/OAN) framework.

 ## Main features